Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Abstract

 \section{Abstract}

-Deep Neural Networks (DNNs) require very large amounts of computation both for training and for inference when deployed in the field.
-Many different algorithms have been proposed to implement the most computationally expensive layers of DNNs.
-Further, each of these algorithms has a large number of variants, which offer different trade-offs of parallelism, data locality, memory footprint, and execution time.
-In addition, specific algorithms operate much more efficiently on specialized data layouts and formats.
+Deep Neural Networks (DNNs) require very large amounts of computation, and many different algorithms have been proposed to implement their most expensive layers, each of which has a large number of variants with different trade-offs of parallelism, locality, memory footprint, and execution time.
+In addition, specific algorithms operate much more efficiently on specialized data layouts.

-We state the problem of optimal primitive selection in the presence of data format transformations, and show that it is NP-hard by demonstrating an embedding in the Partitioned Boolean Quadratic Assignment problem (PBQP).
+We state the problem of optimal primitive selection in the presence of data layout transformations, and show that it is NP-hard by demonstrating an embedding in the Partitioned Boolean Quadratic Assignment problem (PBQP).
 We propose an analytic solution via a PBQP solver, and evaluate our approach experimentally by optimizing several popular DNNs using a library of more than 70 DNN primitives, on an embedded platform and a general purpose platform.
-We show experimentally that significant gains are possible versus the state of the art vendor libraries by using a principled analytic solution to the problem of layout selection in the presence of data format transformations.
+We show experimentally that significant gains are possible versus the state of the art vendor libraries by using a principled analytic solution to the problem of primitive selection in the presence of data layout transformations.